 Robert DeGroot, M.Ed.
 D.C.H.

 The initial research study identifying the 12 models was conducted during the late-nineties.
 This overview was further developed into an article and published in Selling Power magazine.
-The core manuscript was re-written into a screenplay and produced as a training video.
 Here is an updated version of this study.

 PERSONAL PREPARATION MODELS - Sales Professionals hear the word "no" more often in a single month than most people in other occupations do in a lifetime.
 Winning the mental game of selling is crucial.